 Step-by-step debugging is not supported yet.
-For now, we recommend using log message actions, which are shown in the console log of the Desktop Modeler (for version 7.13.0 and higher).
+For now, we recommend using log message actions, which are shown in the console log of the Desktop Modeler (for version 7.13.0 and above).

 Nanoflows are executed in the context of the current user.
 Any operation for which the user is unauthorized will fail.
 For instance, when objects are retrieved in a nanoflow, only the ones for which the current user has read access will be returned.
 Committing an object only succeeds when the current user has write access for all changes.